nknapp/thought/docs/example-project-3-templates-partials-helpers-preprocessor.md

 [built into Handlebars](http://handlebarsjs.com/builtin_helpers.html) are also available.

-If you want to provide your own helpers (for example to perform some project-specific computations) you can create a file named `.thought/helpers.js` in your project.
+If you want to provide your own helpers (for example to perform some project-specific computations) you can create a file named `.thought/helpers.js` or `.thought/helpers.cjs` in your project.
 This file should export an object of helper-functions like

 ```js